10,000+Completed ProjectsLow-voltage and surveillance work across Oakville, Halton Region, and the GTA.

 05

-Motion & Alert Configuration
+Motion & alert configuration

 Detection zones are drawn to reduce false alerts from trees, traffic, and neighbours.
 Alert sensitivity and scheduling are set before we leave.